Many or all companies we feature compensate us. Compensation and editorial

 If you’re unsure whether you have federal or private student loans (or both), you can check your original loan documents, consult the Federal Student Aid website, which will list your federal loans, review your credit report, contact your lender or loan servicer’s customer service team to ask, or check your school records.

-If you have federal law school loans and want to retain federal benefits, a Direct Consolidation Loan might be a wise choice instead of refinancing with a private lender.
+If you have federal law school loans, you may want to consider a Direct Consolidation Loan

 Direct Consolidation LoanPrivate student loan refinance